atunanggara/blog/_posts/2020-03-25-First-Post.md

 ### Index Page

-The index page can be accessed under `index.html` on the main repository:
+The Index Page can be accessed under `index.html` on the main repository:
 ![covid-19]({{site.baseurl}}/images/index-html.png)

 Once I hit the `Edit this file` [button](https://help.github.com/assets/images/help/repository/edit-file-edit-button.png), I used my markdown skill to edit the pages: